Carbonfreezer/SimReinforce/README.md

 ## Example
-As an example, I have added a factory simulation.
+The demonstration features a three-stage manufacturing process where an RL agent optimizes worker allocation to maximize production within a 5-minute timeframe:

 https://github.com/user-attachments/assets/0347a139-d725-4e17-ae06-412c79cfa64d

-The factory has three processing stages.
-The second stage has two working places; the first and the third have one each.
-Processing stages are coupled via buffers with 10 places each.
-Working on stages 1 and 3 takes 5 seconds, and on stage 2, it takes 10 seconds.
-Workers may change their working places, and the transition from stage 1 to 2 and from 2 to 3 takes 4 seconds, while the transition from stage 1 to 3 takes 8 seconds.
-Theoretically, workers can also change between the two working places at stage 2, which would take 1 second.
-The objective is now for the RL Agent to get as many items manufactured in 5 minutes as possible.
-The video is playing at 5 times the normal speed.
+#### System Architecture:
+- Stage 1 & 3: Single workstation each (5-second processing time)
+- Stage 2: Dual workstations (10-second processing time)
+- Buffer capacity: 10 items between each stage
+#### Worker mobility: Dynamic reallocation between stages
+- Stage 1↔2 or Stage 2↔3: 4 seconds
+- Stage 1↔3: 8 seconds
+- Within Stage 2 workstations: 1 second

+#### Objective:
+Train the RL agent to optimize worker positioning and workflow to achieve maximum throughput in the given time constraint.

+The generated visualization runs at 5x speed to efficiently demonstrate the learning process and system dynamics.

 If you train your model yourself, it might take a couple of experiments to get to 28 items manufactured.
 27 can be reached pretty reliably.

 ## Used python modules